 20.3.1 Sound Transit will provide the County with the location of any known hazardous substances on Sound Transit Link properties operated by the County.
 Upon notice from Sound Transit, the County will be responsible to notify its employees, staff, contractors, and vendors of the location of known or potential presence of contamination of any area where there is a potential for exposure to hazardous substances.

-20.3.2 King County will notify Sound Transit in advance of any scheduled compliance inspections by regulatory agencies to allow Sound Transit to attend as applicable.
+20.3.2 The County will notify Sound Transit in advance of any scheduled compliance inspections by regulatory agencies to allow Sound Transit to attend as applicable.

-20.3.3 Several sensitive areas and buffers (wetlands and streams) exist within the Link Right-of-Way.
+20.3.3 Several sensitive areas and buffers (wetlands and streams) exist within the Link right-of-way.
 Sound Transit will notify the County of the location of these areas.
 The County will avoid alteration and landscape maintenance in these areas except as directed by Sound Transit and consistent with applicable law.

 21.0 PROCUREMENT AND CONTRACTING